poifuru-1564/OhenroGo/README.md

 **image uploading**
 This application only accepts jpg and png images, so that we will be able to put function that allowed the other image files later.

+**time zone**
+When this application stores the record for posts, the date info is not JST sometimes.
+It needs to be updated in future.

 ## Getting Started

 ### Prerequisites